azappella/did-methods/sidetrees/explainer.md

 System diagram showing op sig links that form a Sidetree Asset Trail:

+> NOTE: This graphic is out-of-date, and does not match the description of the explainer.
+TODO: Update graphic.

 ![Sidetree Asset Trail diagram](https://i.imgur.com/RbwM1nj.png)

 ### Creation of a Sidetree Asset